Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: Challenges in health monitoring systems

+For real-time health monitoring, streaming sensor data must be retrieved and dynamically fused with other heterogeneous, multimodal, and distributed sources of data.
+This data fusion is pivotal for downstream situation detection, situation prediction, and decision support.
+Interoperability serves as an enabler for effective data fusion.
+Technical interoperability provides the protocols and hardware necessary to collect data from diverse sources; syntactic interoperability ensures data formats and structures are compatible across systems; and semantic interoperability establishes shared meaning for data elements, allowing accurate interpretation.
+Additionally, data fusion supports process interoperability by creating a unified and comprehensive patient view from diverse data sources, which enables different healthcare providers to coordinate their workflows effectively \cite{kuziemsky_framework_2016}.

-The final type of interoperability is process interoperability, which focuses on how systems and components work seamlessly together in real-world settings.
-One way to enhance process interoperability in health monitoring systems is through the integration of sensor data with comprehensive health and medical records \cite{gibbons_coming_2007}.
-The inclusion of these records allows health monitoring systems to complement and extend healthcare provided in clinical settings.
-Health and medical records provide additional information that is useful for health monitoring, such as an individual's disease history, laboratory test results, medications taken, allergies, and previous hospital admissions.
-19 systems integrate existing records in some way, with most of them represented using ontologies.
+As seen in Table~\ref{supported-data}, the selected systems support a wide range of heterogeneous and multimodal data.
+All 48 systems collect physiological data from body sensors, while 15 systems additionally incorporate weather data from ambient sensors.
+Health and medical records are the most frequently incorporated data source other than sensor data, with 21 systems supporting the incorporation of such data from external hospital systems.
+These records provide additional information that is useful for health monitoring, such as an individual's disease history, laboratory test results, medications taken, allergies, and previous hospital admissions.
 The systems proposed by Ali et al. \cite{ali_smart_2020,ali_type-2_2018}, El-Sappagh \cite{el-sappagh_mobile_2019}, and Rhayem et al. \cite{rhayem_semantic-enabled_2021} have the most comprehensive records, capturing laboratory tests, prior disease diagnoses, and lifestyle information such as exercise, nutrition, alcohol consumption, and smoking status.
 Some systems use medical records to extract diagnosis status \cite{ali_intelligent_2021}, while others use them to extract an individual's risk factors for disease \cite{ali_smart_2020}.
 These records can also be used to overcome limitations of sensor data such as missing values, as was done by Ali et al. \cite{ali_intelligent_2021}.
-Besides health and medical records, data from social networks and other web and mobile applications can also be used to complement sensor data.
-For instance, Ali et al. \cite{ali_intelligent_2021} use social networking data for monitor individuals' mental health through sentiment analysis.
+Besides health and medical records, data from social networks can also be used to complement sensor data.
+This is done in two systems: Ali et al. \cite{ali_intelligent_2021}, who use social networking data for monitor individuals' mental health through sentiment analysis; and Ammar et al. \cite{ammar_using_2021}, who use social networks, blogs, and news articles as sources of public knowledge.

+A detailed analysis of the data sources, including sensor devices and existing datasets, is provided in Section~\ref{data-devices}.